1. What is DevOps?

 9. Cloud and DevOps

-- Cloud provides flexibility, scalability, and cost-effectiveness for DevOps processes.
+Cloud enables scalability, flexibility, and cost-efficiency for DevOps workflows.

 11. Popular Exam Topics